CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 for e,v in w:
     print("Event:", e)

-    if e == "B1":
+    if e == "B1":   # If the key is "B1"
         print("Button 1 was pressed!")

-    if e == "B2":
+    if e == "B2":   # If the key is "B2"
         print("Button 2 was pressed!")

 ### After window was closed ###
 ```
-This functionality is the basic idea behind SwiftGUI (, or PySimpleGUI, to be fair).
+This functionality is the basic idea behind SwiftGUI (and PySimpleGUI, to be fair).

 To not slow down your code by throwing too many events, elements like `sg.Input` won't naturally throw events.\
 You'll have to specifically ask for it, by setting `default_event = True`.